 LifeLock offers proactive identity theft protection by monitoring credit applications in your name and file sharing networks that you use.
 There are effectively three layers of protection: detect, alert and restore.
 The service looks for any suspicious activity during which your identity is used to obtain credit, loans or services under your name.
-The moment any potentially fraudulent activity is detected, you will be sent a notification by email, text or phone.
-LifeLock also operates a restore facility to help customers restore their identity should it ever be compromised.
+When any potentially fraudulent activity is detected, you will be sent a notification by email, text or phone.
+LifeLock also offers restoration services if your identity is compromised.